 Education Interdepartmental 333

 This class is designed to assist students in acquiring skills related to informal assessment.
-These skills include: the ability to use a variety of observation strategies, to apply funnctional assessment strategies, use play-based and other criterion-referenced instruments, develop and implement program evaluation strategies.
+These skills include: the ability to use a variety of observation strategies, to apply functional assessment strategies, use play-based and other criterion-referenced instruments, develop and implement program evaluation strategies.
 Additionally the student will acquire the ability to link assessment results to IEP/IFSP formation, and the ability to use assessment results to develop differentiated instruction, the ability to write summary reports for school files, and to communicate in writing and verbally, assessment results to parents and to other professionals.
-Prereq: Successful completion of all prior Early Childhood Education classes.

 CREATING PROFESSIONAL DEVELOPMENT PLANS